wxsd-sales/chat-and-meet-support-assistant/README.md

 Connect to a professional with a provided instant chat and video calling assistance.

-This Android SDK based support app connects you to a professional and provides instant chat and video calling assistance.
+This Webex Android SDK based support app connects you to a professional and provides instant chat and video calling assistance.
 This demo connects users with experts in various fields to help them resolve issues they may be facing.
 The app has a user-friendly interface, making it easy for users to find the right expert to solve their problems.

 [![Chat and Meet Support Assistant](chat-and-meet-support-assistant.PNG)](https://www.youtube.com/watch?v=nbPmM90voP0, "Chat and Meet Support Assistant")